Meetup: The Good, the Bad, and the Policy

 3 All who take exception to this essay, kindly do not blame the long-suffering and blameless Jewish people for my sins: They surely have tsuris enough without that.
 I'm determinedly goyish, and merely grew up on Leo Rosten books and Jay Ward cartoons.
 A sheynem dank.

-4 A different plan with substantial limitations reduces this hit to $120/year.
+4 A different plan with substantial limitations reduces this hit to US $120/year.